-Data collection is becoming common practice for many businesses.
+Data collection is becoming a common practice for many businesses.
 Whether for implementing deep tech or conducting analytics, business leaders are continuously involved in gathering or using data to improve their operations.

-This article explores the top 5 data collection trends to keep your data-driven business growing and to keep you informed of the latest developments.
+See the top 5 data collection trends to keep your data-driven business growing and to keep you informed of the latest developments.

-Development in AI/ML models
+1. Development in AI/ML models

 As businesses try to automate more business operations, AI/ML models become more sophisticated and capable.
 For instance, a deep learning model can figure out its own parameters and learn how to improve itself.
 However, this means that not only do these models require a significantly larger amount of data to learn from, but they also have a much longer learning curve.